graphprotocol/graph-node/docs/environment-variables.md

   case by inquiring about a large range.
 The value of this variable is the block number at which we switch from probing large ranges to smaller ranges (defaults to 4000000)
+* `ETHEREUM_TRACE_STREAM_STEP_SIZE`: `graph-node` queries traces for a given block range when a subgraph defines call handlers or block handlers with a call filter.
+  The value of this variable controls the number of blocks to scan in a single RPC request for traces from the Ethereum node.
 * `DISABLE_BLOCK_INGESTOR`: set to `true` to disable block ingestion.
 Leave unset or set to `false` to leave block ingestion enabled.
 * `ETHEREUM_BLOCK_BATCH_SIZE`: number of Ethereum blocks to request in